tjpranic/BigDecimal/README.md

 Future Considerations & Concerns
 -----------
-- Exponentiation still needs implementing
+- Everything needs thorough testing.
-- Division and Sqrt need thorough testing (I think there may be a slight bug in one of them but I am not sure)
+- Performance was not taken into account during development
-- The long division and square root algorithms are naive digit-by-digit ones which may not perform as well as they should
+- The algorithms used are simple, naive algorithms which may not have the best performance

 License
 -----------